emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Servers MUST track the Username across multiple password rounds, and reject authentication if the identity changes from one Basic-Password-Auth-Resp TLV to the next.
-There is no reason for a user (or machine) to change identies in the middle of authentication.
+There is no reason for a user (or machine) to change identities in the middle of authentication.

 Upon reception of a Basic-Password-Auth-Resp TLV in the tunnel, the server MUST send an Intermediate-Result TLV